zalyoung/gitlab-handbook/content/handbook/engineering/architecture/design-documents/encryption_key_rotation/_index.md

 This blueprint does not cover the following:

 - Other secrets such as `secret_key_base`, `otp_key_base`, `openid_connect_signing_key`, and `encrypted_settings_key_base`.
+- Possibility to rotate the secret from the Admin UI.

 ## Decisions

 ## Proposal

-The idea is simple but is based on 3 pre-requisites:
+The idea is simple but is based on 2 pre-requisites:

-1. Support for multiple encryption keys
+1. Support for multiple encryption keys: this allows online rotation of the secret
-1. Ability to know what key was used to encrypt an attribute
-1. Ability to list records encrypted with a specific key
+1. Ability to know what key was used to encrypt an attribute: this allows to re-encrypt data encrypted with a legacy key

-These 3 pre-requisites would be fulfilled by using `ActiveRecord::Encryption` (except for rotating deterministic keys, but support for it should be easy to add).

-Once the pre-requisites are in place (i.e. `ActiveRecord::Encryption` is set up and usable), the high-level proposal is as follows:
+The high-level proposal is as follows:

 1. When a key need to be rotated, just add it last to the `db_key_base` array in `config/secrets.yml`, and restart GitLab.
    From now on, data will be encrypted with this new key.